Togohogo1-Archive/joshgone-music/README.md

 - when ;batch_add a bunch of songs, do a ;ff when a current one is playing
 - when ;batch_add a bunch of songs, do a ;jump x:xx when a current one is playing
 - when ;jump x:xx causes a large delay, change the ffmpeg settings
+- spamming ;reschedule
+- ;fs and then ;s outputs 2 queue empty, then stops outputting
+- ;reschedule command when there is only one song
+- if a long local file path, then paginator breaks

 ## Short term todo